open-rmf/rmf/README.md

 ```bash
 sudo apt install ros-humble-rmf-demos-gz-classic
 ```
+**Note:** RMF Demos cannot be installed on Humble distro because of an underlying issue with the release of a bad version of fastapi in jammy.
+You can install the package from source.
+[Read more.](https://github.com/open-rmf/rmf_demos/issues/166)
 ## Building from sources

 If you want to get the latest developments you might want to install from sources and compile OpenRMF yourself.